 The GRC defines, develops and monitors the Group's overarching risk management framework considering the Group's strategy and business plans.
 The GRC is responsible for initiating, discussions and monitoring of key regulations, both local and international, as applicable to the businesses and geographies in which the Group operates.
-The GRC is assisted by specialised sub-committees to manage credit risk (Group Credit Committee), operational risk (Group Operational Risk Committee) risk management framework, risk models (Group Risk Governance and Analytics Committee) and operational resilience (Group Operational Resilience Committee).
+The GRC is assisted by specialised sub-committees to manage Credit Risk (Group Credit Committee), Operational Risk (Group Operational Risk Group Operational Resilience (Group Operational Resilience Committee).

 The GALCO is responsible for defining Asset and Liability management policy, which includes capital, liquidity & funding and market risk in line with the risk appetite framework.
-GALCO monitors the Group's capital, liquidity, funding and market risks, and the Group's risk profile in the context of economic developments and market volatility.
-GALCO is assisted by tactical sub-committees for Capital & Liquidity Management.
+GALCO monitors the Group's capital, liquidity, funding and market risks, and the Group's risk profile in the context of economic outlook and market developments.
+GALCO is assisted by technical sub-committees for Capital & Liquidity Management.